UnivaCorporation/tortuga/doc/tortuga-7-admin-guide.md

 ## Advanced Topics

-### “Offline” installation
+### “Off-line” installation

-The process for installing Tortuga in an environment that is entirely offline is completed in two steps.
-The first step is to download the installation dependencies on a host that does have internet access:
+The process for installing Tortuga in an environment that is entirely off-line is completed in two steps.
+The first step is to download the installation dependencies on a host that does have internet access.

-#### Prepare Offline Installation Dependencies
+#### Prepare Off-line Installation Dependencies

-The script `prep-offline-install.sh` is to be run on a connected host;
-one that has unrestricted access to package repositories required by the Tortuga installer.
+The script `prep-offline-install.sh` is to be run on an internet connected host; one that has unrestricted access to package repositories required by the Tortuga installer.
 This includes `yum.puppetlabs.com`, the EPEL repository, and sites redirected from PyPI (the Python Package Index).

 ##### Run `prep-offline-install.sh` script